 Conduct a physical examination of your facilities and take stock of the available assets.
 Do not forget to collect all possible data sets that match your regulatory/compliance requirements reviewed in the second step.

 While you are at it, you might as well generate, print, and paste QR codes on your assets to speed up future asset audits.
-If you are using Limble CMMS, people can use those barcodes to quickly submit work requests, while technicians can use them to quickly identify an asset and pull its information from the CMMS database.
+If you are using Limble CMMS software, people can use those barcodes to quickly submit work requests, while technicians can use them to quickly identify an asset and pull its information from the CMMS database.